 For those looking for more robust and sophisticated ad-blocking tools, we suggest either AdBlock Plus or uBlock Origin.
 These plugins require a bit more user knowledge as they block third-party scripts and apps.
 This protects your data but can also leave the webpage you are visiting unreadable until you figure out which scripts need to be run.

 Once a third party has tagged you with its cookies, it can track you for months unless you regularly clean your device.
-Chrome, Firefox, Safari, Opera, and Microsoft Edge all have options that let you clean out third-party cookies.
+Chrome, Firefox, Opera, and Microsoft Edge all have options that let you clean out third-party cookies.
 These browsers also have options that help limit the ability of third parties to give your device cookies, although they are generally less effective than the browser extensions listed above.

-Search engines that will not track you
+3. Use search engines that don’t track you

-Search engines are the highways of the Internet.
+Search engines are the highways of the internet.
 They take us directly to the content we want.
 However, they often record and sell your search history, which for many people is the same as selling their browsing history.
 Search engines such as DuckDuckGo or Qwant do not track your IP address or log your search history, letting you access information with privacy.

-Adjust privacy settings
+4. Adjust your privacy settings

 Facebook and Google both have numerous ways to track and collect your data.
 This is the foundation of their business, so the privacy you achieve on these platforms will be relative.
 However, users do have some control over what data these organizations can and cannot collect.
 By setting your Facebook profile to private and by visiting Facebook’s ad preferences page, you can limit the amount of your information that the social network can collect and share.